Plan Your Sequoia Trip

 We’re Here For The Weekend

 If you are staying in the park for 2-3 days, make sure your Sequoia & Kings Canyon travel experience includes:

 - In addition to the summer activities listed above, hike some of the popular longer trails at Sequoia National Park, such as the Congress Trail, Tokopah Falls Trail, Big Baldy Trail, and the Crescent Meadow Loop

 - Participate in a ranger program such as a campfire program or ranger-led nature walk

 - Generals Highway unites these two vast parks and joins two significant stands of giant sequoias, the Giant Forest (General Sherman Tree) and Grant Grove (General Grant Tree)

-- Venture along Kings Canyon Scenic Byway to the Cedar Grove Village.
+- Venture on a scenic drive along Kings Canyon Scenic Byway to Cedar Grove Village.
 Don’t miss the turnout and short walk to Roaring River Falls

 - Drive to Roads End, and stand upon Muir Rock.
 If the river conditions are safe for swimming (check with park ranger), jump into the Kings River for instant refreshment